fsommers/documentai/README.md

-# documentai
+# Explorations in Document AI

-Explorations in Document AI
+A few notebooks and tidbits having to do with Document AI.